Master's Degree Programme in East Asian Studies

 The following four selection criteria will be used when assessing the applicants:

-- The East Asia contents and relevance of previous degree studies and achieved grades; this includes exchange studies in East Asia
+- The East Asia contents and relevance of previous degree studies; this includes exchange studies in East Asia

 - Academic performance in previous studies

 - Knowledge of East Asian languages, verified appropriately (transcripts, certificates etc.)

-Each of these criteria is graded on a scale of 0–1 (0, 0.25, 0.5, 0.75, and 1.0).
+Each of these criteria is graded on a scale of 0 to a maximum of 1 (0, 0.25, 0.5, 0.75, and 1.0).
 The application requirements and selection criteria needs to be documented with certified documents.

 The Letter of motivation is included as an item in the electronic application form and not attached as a separate document.
 Describe briefly:

 - your study background

 - how you have become interested in study of East Asia

 - what motivates you to study East Asia and apply to EAST in Turku

 - what are your topics and areas of interest in East Asia, including your tentative thesis research topic, and what are your future aspirations.

 - Add the name and contact information (affiliation, e-mail) of two academic references, of whom at least one has been the main supervisor of your previous studies.